Johnny221B/diverse_flow/rebuttal.md

 > Question 3 – Are hyperparameters consistent across models?

-**Response.** To assess how portable our hyperparameters are, we applied OSCAR not only to FM-SD3.5, but also to two additional and very different text-to-image models: **SDXL-Turbo** and **SD1.5**.
+To assess how portable our hyperparameters are, we applied OSCAR not only to FM-SD3.5, but also to two additional and very different text-to-image models: **SDXL-Turbo** and **SD1.5**.
 For each new backbone we first **directly reused** the hyperparameters tuned on FM-SD3.5 (“OSCAR (default params)”), and then performed a light model-specific tuning (“OSCAR (tuned params)”).
 All results are averaged over 6 seeds (mean ± 95% CI):

 | Model       | Variant                | CLIP ↑             | Vendi (Pixel) ↑    | Vendi (Inception) ↑ | FID ↓              | BRISQUE ↓          |
 |------------|------------------------|--------------------|--------------------|---------------------|--------------------|--------------------|